AdrienG0/AndroidDev/README.md

 - avoid missing deadlines
 - set priorities based on urgency
 - keep an overview during busy periods such as exams and projects
+- focus on what truly matters at a given moment

 ---